 3. Aerobic Compost Tea: Spray the entire lawn with our aerobically-brewed compost tea.
 This is a product that we have available only Thursday through Sunday, and it should be used within 8 hours of purchase.
 For the most effective disease control, spray compost tea undiluted once a week for the first month, then once a month thereafter.

 4. Reduce Soil pH: Lowering the soil pH to be more acidic can suppress the fungus.
 Use of elemental sulfur can achieve this, though care should be taken when applying it to avoid burning the grass.
 An iron/sulfur product can be helpful (ask us for Dr. Iron).
 Optimal application is 3-4 weeks after steps 1 & 3, due to sulfur being antimicrobial.
 Liquid or dry humates acidify without killing microbes.

 Remember, any liquids should only be sprayed first thing in the morning or late in the evening.

 Brown Patch is a fungal disease that affects mostly St. Augustine grass.
 While it is usually not fatal, the symptoms are brown, fairly distinct, circular spots in the lawn occurring during cool, moist conditions of the autumn and early spring.
-You may have brown patch fungus if:
+Brown patch symptoms include: